 Water-borne, food-borne, and other infectious diseases (including tuberculosis, typhoid, hepatitis, measles and rabies) occur with more serious outbreaks occurring from time to time.
 We advise you to boil all drinking water or drink bottled water, avoid ice cubes and raw and undercooked food, and avoid unpasteurised dairy products.

 Where to get help

-If the matter relates to complaints about tourism services or products, contact the service provider directly.
-If you are not satisfied with their response, you may contact the Tourism police on 155 (within city limits) for more advice.
+To complain about tourism services, contact the service provider directly.
+If you are not satisfied with their response, you may contact the tourism police on 155 (within city limits) for more advice.

 The Consular Services Charter explains what the Australian Government can and cannot do to assist Australians overseas.
 For consular assistance, see contact details below:

 Australian Embassy, Ankara

 88 Uğur Mumcu Caddesi

 Telephone: (90 312) 459 9500

 See the Embassy website for information about opening hours and temporary closures that may affect service provision.

 Australian Consulate-General, Istanbul